PeterKelemen2/GameplayTimeTracker/README.md

 		- Default value: `true`
 		- When set to `true`, the gradient brush of the Tile's edit menu will be in a horizontal orientation.
 		- When set to `false`, the orientation will be vertical.
+    -  `bigBgImages`
+        - Default value: `false`
+        - When set to `true`, the background blurred image of the icon is wider

 - **Themes**